-Now that I’ve been in full moving mode for the past couple of months, I thought I would share some of my favorites tips and tricks with you that I’ve learned along the way…
+Now that I’ve been in full moving mode for the past couple of months, I thought I would share some of my favorite moving day tips and tricks with you that I’ve learned along the way…

 1. Start preparing early.